 Later in 2016 and into 2017, CMS is slated to release regulations on important topics such as supplemental payments, as well as implementing cuts to Medicaid Disproportionate Share Hospital (DSH) funding as mandated by the Affordable Care Act.

-CAPH’s comments and letters on federal Medicaid and Medicare issues are available below.
+CAPH’s comments, letters, and advocacy materials on federal Medicaid and Medicare issues are available below.

 Major Issues and Comment Letters